 Whether you’re into paddling, biking, hiking, wildlife-spotting or just some shoreline relaxation, the Mississippi River has something to offer you.
 Below is our updated summer guide to experiencing the river.
 We focused on things happening inside the MWMO watershed, but we’re open to other places and ideas too!
 What’s your favorite way to enjoy with the river?
 Email us at firstname.lastname@example.org.

 Paddle the River, Hassle-Free

 Paddling the Mississippi River might sound intimidating, but today it’s easier than ever, thanks to a host of new programs and events designed for occasional and first-time paddlers.

-Tomorrow, the MWMO will be holding its annual Share the River Nordeast event, where visitors can paddle the river with experienced guides and enjoy a free cookie from Cookie Cart.
-It’s one of the easiest, most accessible (and fun) ways to experience the Mississippi River, with no skills or knowledge (or money) required.
-As a side benefit, you get to see our Stormwater Park and Learning Center.
-If you can’t make the MWMO’s event, the Longfellow Community Council sponsors a similar event called Share the River Gorge on July 25.
-(They offer ice cream instead of cookies.)
+On June 22, the MWMO will host its annual Share the River Nordeast event, where visitors can paddle the river with experienced guides and enjoy a free cookie from Cookie Cart.
+It’s one of the easiest, most accessible (and fun) ways to experience the Mississippi River, with no skills, knowledge, or money required.
+As a side benefit, you get to visit our Stormwater Park and Learning Center.

 Experience the River by Bike

 If you want to see a lot of the Mississippi River in a short amount of time, there’s no better way to do it than on a bike.
 You can access nearly the entire riverfront as it runs through our watershed via off-street bike paths and/or bike lanes.
 Best of all, these trails pass by some of the most iconic parks and destinations in the Twin Cities.